giahuy200202/Linear-Regression/README.md

 # Linear-Regression
-Implement algorithm to find the model with hand digits dataset
+Implement algorithm to find the model with handwrite digits dataset